OSVTAC/project-recommendations/pages/decisions.md

 _[Question & answer edited: Feb.
 8, 2018 meeting.]_

 ### 8.9.
-If a voting machine is used to print ballots, does the ballot collection box need to have an integrated scanner?
+If a voting machine is used to print all precinct ballots and possibly save CVRs, does the ballot collection box need to have an integrated scanner?

 Background: Using a voting machine with voter-verified ballot does not constitute casting a ballot-- the act of submitting the ballot after